Why Invest in your Office Interior Design (Especially in a Post-Covid World)

 Alongside crucial employee retention, we know that a well-designed workspace has the power to seriously boost productivity.
 It can really be that simple!
 Multiple studies have drawn a correlation between employee engagement and efficiency, and the calibre and design of their workplace environment.

+The office design can also offer a boost to productivity by streamlining processes or removing barriers to facilitate different working styles.
 If everyone has the ability to opt for their best way of working, it follows that they will be firing on all cylinders for more of the time and doing their best work.
 For example, an open plan office may be well-suited to teamwork and collaboration, whereas privacy and a well thought out approach to light or acoustics might be better for independent ‘head down’ work.

-How can I improve my workplace environment?
+So, how can I improve my workplace environment?

 Just in case you’ve not been paying attention, the bottom line is that creating a working environment that keeps your workers happy, engaged and efficient will save you money in the long run.

-BUT here’s the caveat – workplace design only works when it’s genuinely in line with the organisation’s needs
+BUT here’s the caveat – workplace design only works when it’s genuinely in line with the organisation’s needs.

 With that in mind, here are some ideas for beginning the transformation: